10 Fun Facts About The Lymphatic System | Vital Body Secrets

 The immune function embedded in this network is remarkable:

 Lymph nodes act as checkpoints where immune cells scan incoming fluid for invaders like bacteria or viruses.
-Once detected, specialized cells mount targeted responses such as producing antibodies or activating killer cells.
+Once detected, specialized cells help mount targeted responses such as producing antibodies, activating T-cells, and coordinating other immune defenses.

-This collaboration between filtering stations (nodes) and educated immune warriors keeps infections at bay before they spread widely.
+This collaboration between filtering stations and educated immune warriors helps contain infections before they spread widely.

 Lacteals: Unsung Heroes Of Nutrient Absorption